SamGurr/RClub/sessions/3_3_2023_Git_workshop/20230303_time_to_git_started.md

 In the following steps, we will learn about forks and branches.
 These are essential aspects of collaborative workflows using git to better manage large and productive teams!

-# Cracking to code of Branches and Forks
+# Cracking the code of Branches and Forks
 ----

 ### objective: